pointMS/12E-Java/README.md

 # 12E-Java
-Lessone code for the 12E Java course
+Lessons code for the 12E Java course